estp/estp/specification.rst

 insignificant, but at least one space should separate fields.
 The value can have a type marker which is described below.

-Everything after line-feed (LF) character (if exists) is treated as extension data.
-And each line of extension data must start with at least one SPACE character.
-Lines starting with exactly one space and a colon (" :") are reserved for the official extensions.
-Protocol built this way looks nice when stream of data is printed as is.
+Everything after the line-feed (LF) character (if present) is treated as extension data.
+Each line of extension data must start with at least one SPACE character.
+Lines starting with exactly one space and a colon (" :") are reserved for official extensions.
+Protocols built this way looks nice when a stream of data is printed as-is.

 Here is an example of the packet with collectd extension::